Eisenia fetida: Habitat

 The ideal habitat of Eisenia fetida includes organic matter that they can feast on.
 Usually they live just beneath the surface to avoid light.
-The temperature of the mixture in which they reside should be between 40°F to 90°F. In the summer, they will actively go deeper than 6 inches to find cooler areas as they don't prefer heat.
+The temperature of the mixture in which they reside should be between 4.5°C to 32°C. In the summer, they will actively go deeper than 15 centimeters to find cooler areas as they don't prefer heat.
 The cocoons that they form can handle even harsher temperatures.